 - Queen bed in main bedroom with custom made bunk beds in next room -

 - Soak in the vintage claw-foot tub or enjoy a long hot shower -

-- Easy access to the river below -
+- Fully fenced back yard with easy access to the river below -

 - In the fall, enjoy beautiful colored maples -